89P13-24/Student-Record-Management-System/README.md

 **Project Description:**

     This project is basically a demonstration of how one can use C++ to implement a simple working database management system.
 In this project, I have used various STL datastructures and used hashing for faster operations.
+For Admin password, please refer to algo.h and then you can change it accordingly.

 It is a course project under the course DA212 lab course.